iltgg/tdsb-health-automation/readme.md

 # tdsb-health-automation

 tdsb-health-automation is a node program that runs puppeteer to automatically complete the COVID-19 health check in.
 It can be deployed to a Google Cloud function and set to run every morning with cloud scheduler.
-It can also send a notification via IFTTT webhooks of the completion status.
+It can also send a notification via IFTTT using webhooks and the IFTTT app of the completion status.

 ## Installation